stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 %11111111 ; Largest 8-bit unsigned value (255 in decimal).
 ```

 An alternative interpretation is that they represent a signed value, with bit #7 indicating if the value is negative &mdash; when bit #7 is set &mdash; or positive &mdash; when bit #7 is not set.
 The magnitude of this positive or negative value is given by bits #0 to #6.
-This particular representation of signed values in binary is called [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).
+The particular representation of signed values in binary used in the 6502 is called [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).

 The following values illustrate this representation: